-Berkeley members are proud of our luxurious clay court surface which served as a magnet for world famous players from the 1920's through the ‘60's.
+Berkeley members are proud to share its rich legacy and almost mystical appeal of a pure and luxurious clay court surface which served as a magnet for world famous players from the 1920s through the ‘60s.
 Among them were John Van Ryn, Weller Evans, Bill Tilden, William Donald McNeill, Jack Kramer, Dick Savitt, Pancho Segura, Althea Gibson, and Arthur Ashe.
 The late 1930s to mid-1950s can be considered the Championship Era of Berkeley.

-During this period, Russell Kingman, used his influence to bring the New Jersey State Championships to BTC.
-This tournament would serve as a preliminary for the US Open.
-America’s best tennis players came to Berkeley to prepare for the New Jersey Tournament and the United State Championships, at Forest Hills.
+During this period, Russell Kingman, President of the Board, used his influence to bring the New Jersey State Championships to the Berkeley Tennis Club.
+This tournament would serve as a preliminary for the US Open, at Forest Hills Tennis Club, New York City.

+According to conversations with Dick Savitt, America’s best tennis players came to Berkeley to prepare for the New Jersey Tournament and the United State Championships, at Forest Hills.
 Among these players were Jack Kramer, Bobby Riggs, Tony Trabert, Bill Talbert, Pancho Segura, Don McNeill, Vic Seixas, Frank Kovacs, Frank Guernsney, Hamilton Richardson, J. Edgar Palty, and Gardner Mulloy.

-that event.
+In 1939, McNeill followed Don Budge as winner of the French championships and was one of only seven Americans to have won that event.
 From 1951-1959, Dick Savitt, of Orange, a member of Berkeley Tennis Club, held USTA rankings from No. 2 to No. 6.
 He captured a Wimbledon Title and the Australian Open, in 1951.